Frederick James Woodbridge

 Frederick James Woodbridge, AIA, (May 18, 1900 – January 17, 1974), was an American architect.
 His projects were based in New York, New Jersey, and Connecticut.
 He was partners in the firms Evans, Moore & Woodbridge, Malmfeldt, Adams & Woodbridge, and Adams & Woodbridge (1945–1974), as well as being a sometime archeologist.

 Early life and education

-Born May 18, 1900 in Minneapolis, Minnesota.
-Woodbridge attended Phillips Exeter Academy, graduating in 1917, Amherst College, graduating in 1921, Columbia Graduate School of Architecture, Planning and Preservation, graduating in 1923, and the American Academy in Rome from 1923–1925.
+Born May 18, 1900, in Minneapolis, Minnesota.
+Woodbridge attended Phillips Exeter Academy, graduating in 1917, Amherst College, graduating in 1921, Columbia Graduate School of Architecture, Planning and Preservation, graduating in 1923, and the American Academy in Rome from 1923 to 1925.
 He was also the Boyer Research Fellow in Classical Archeology at the University of Michigan.